Attacks on Electrical Substations

 In addition to natural causes (geomagnetic disturbances (GMD) a.k.a. solar storms), the grid can be seriously disrupted for prolonged periods by four man-made events, including physical assaults, radio frequency devices (RFD), cyberattack, and high-altitude electromagnetic pulse (HEMP).
 Such events could disrupt and/or destroy outright key parts of the power grid, prompting the cascading collapse of substations and effecting every one of the other 15 critical infrastructures that assure the availability of water, food, medicine, finance, transportation, telecommunications, etc., possibly for years.

-The good news is that we know how to fix the grid’s vulnerabilities.
-The Pentagon has been protecting its critical assets against EMP for over five decades.
-Known and relatively affordable technologies can protect our power grid and the 21st Century American economy, society and population that absolutely depend upon it.
+The good news is that we know how to fix the electric grid’s vulnerabilities.
+Known and relatively affordable technologies can protect our power grid and the 21st Century American economy, society and people that absolutely depend upon it.

 Learn about the threat – and what you can do about it.